- Global Campus

 You are only able to apply for one program.
 Penn Abroad will assist qualified students who are declined from their first choice in finding an appropriate program.

-Step Five: Meet with Home School Advisor for Study Abroad
+Step Four: Meet with Home School Advisor for Study Abroad

 In addition to meeting with a Penn Abroad Global Programs Manager, you will also meet with your Home School advisor for study abroad in order to determine academic eligibility, discuss course choices, and begin the course approval process.
 Your Home School advisor for study abroad will complete the online Academic Approval form on your Penn Abroad application.
 Lists of the study abroad academic advisors are available for the College, Wharton, Engineering, Nursing, and Huntsman.
 Students should also meet with their academic advisors to determine which courses will fulfill major requirements.

 - Academic Credit